mcboyd/robotiq/README.md

 The contents of this README have not been properly-curated yet, so please forgive any missing/incorrect information.

-For practical purposes, this package should work on Kinetic & Melodic.
+For practical purposes, this package should work on Kinetic & Melodic & Noetic.
 We have no plans to maintain it for older ROS distributions at this time.

+**For Noetic, it is crucial to downgrade pymodbus to v2.2.0 (e.g., pip install pymodbus==2.2.0)**

 ## This Fork
 This fork of the Clearpath original repo includes **support for the Hand-E gripper** attached to a UR e-series arm and includes **a standalone (non-ROS) implementation**.
-This code was updated on ROS Melodic and may be backwards compatible with Kinetic, but this has not been tested.
+This code was updated on ROS Noetic and may be backwards compatible with Melodic/Kinetic, but this has not been tested.

 ### Files w/ Hand-E & Standalone (non-ROS) Updates
 See comments labeled with "MCB" in all files for specifics.